Ronnie Stutter

-Ronnie Edward Stutter (born 6 January 2005) is an English footballer for Barnet on loan from Premier League club Chelsea.
+Ronnie Edward Stutter (born 6 January 2005) is an English footballer.
 He is an England youth international.

-Career
+Club career

 Stutter was in the West Ham United academy until under-14 level, when he joined Chelsea.
 In January 2023, it was announced that Stutter had signed a three-year professional contract with Chelsea.
 He captained the Chelsea under-18 side, on occasion.

 On 17 September 2023, Stutter was included in the Chelsea first-team squad, being named as a substitute for the Premier League match against AFC Bournemouth.

 On 30 August 2024, Stutter joined EFL League One club Burton Albion on a season-long loan.
 He made his league debut for Burton on 5 October 2024 as a second-half substitute against Bristol Rovers.
 However, the loan was terminated on 1 January 2025.

 On 2 September 2025, it was announced that Stutter had joined League Two club Barnet on a season-long loan.
+He made two appearances for the Bees.

+At the end of the 2025–26 season, Stutter's contract with Chelsea expired.
+He then moved to a month-to-month contract with the Blues.